cloki0610/CI-Portfolio-Project-4/README.md

 ### Issue found and solved
 <hr>

- - Slug update by website
+ - Slug auto update by website
  In the course material, the slug only auto update when change the title in admin platform, I found a way to user signal feature to pre-save a new slug when record create or update.
  - Theme date update when post add or edited
  When I begin my testing, I find that the update date do not change when I create or update a post, at last I change the view to make sure the last updated date should be change when post create and update.